2019-2020 Summer Reading List

 English II Honors

-Teacher: Eric Johnson Ronald.email@example.com
+Teachers: Eric Johnson Ronald.email@example.com

 Miki Cates firstname.lastname@example.org

 A Farewell to Arms by Ernest Hemingway***

 English III Advanced Placement: Literature and Composition

-Teacher: Traci Angelini email@example.com
+Teachers: Traci Angelini email@example.com

 Candace Hoskins firstname.lastname@example.org